-Have a structure for your business case
+Have a structure for your Business Case

 Keep it brief

-You may have spent hours and hours crafting your business case for partner.
-However, it is extremely unlikely that all your firm’s partners will read your business case carefully right through to the end.
-In fact, I actually heard of one firm that employed an external consultant to summarise each of the business cases to cut down the amount partners had to read.
-If you can’t articulate the crux of your business case in 3-4 paragraphs, then you have a problem.
-A great business case for partner in a law firm tends to be succinct and to the point.
+You may have spent hours and hours crafting your Business Case for partner.
+However, it is extremely unlikely that all your firm’s partners will read your Business Case carefully right through to the end.
+In fact, I heard of one firm that employed an external consultant to summarise each Business Case to cut down the amount partners had to read.
+A number of law firms that I work with restrict their lawyers to only write 2-3 pages on their Business Case in their partnership admissions process.

 Verified and quantified